Developer Tool

 Is my data secure when using this tool?

 Absolutely.
 All processing happens in your browser—your JSON data is never sent to any server.
 You can verify this by checking your browser’s Network tab while using the tool.
-Even the local history feature uses your browser’s localStorage, keeping everything on your machine.
+Refreshing the page clears the editors.

 Start Using the Tool